Perception vs. Reality: There’s More Alcohol in That Drink Than You Think, and It’s Killing You

 How often have we heard, “I only had a couple of drinks?”
-The reality is, we often really don’t know how much alcohol we are drinking.
+The reality is, we really don’t know.
 When you go to order food, you have calorie content, fat content, and sodium content.
 There’s generally an understanding about what that means.
 However, ordering an alcoholic beverage is a different story.
-Serving sizes for drinks vary from location to location, and the strength of a drink may depend on the bartender.
-Therefore, how much alcohol is in that “one drink” is unknown.
+In fact, serving sizes for drinks vary from location to location and strength of a drink may depend on the bartender, therefore how much alcohol is in that one drink is unknown.
 In addition, even that one drink has more of an effect on your body than you may realize.

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) recommends that people drink no more than one standard drink a day.
+As defined by the National Institute on Alcohol Abuse and Alcoholism (NIAAA), for women, low-risk drinking is no more than 3 drinks on any single day and no more than 7 drinks per week.
+For men, it is defined as no more than 4 drinks on any single day and no more than 14 drinks per week.
 But if you asked people on the street what a “standard drink” is, I doubt most could tell you.
-Sure, people would say that a bottle of beer would serve as one drink, but then some beers have greater alcohol per volume (ABV) or alcohol content – some significantly so – than others.
+Sure, people would say that a bottle of beer would serve as one drink, but then some beers have greater alcohol per volume (ABV) or alcohol content – some significantly so - than others.
 In addition, that pint glass you get at the craft brewery is also 50 percent larger than a bottle of beer.
 Then, how much wine is considered a standard drink?
 What about hard liquor?
 Is a margarita considered “one drink,” or is it strong enough to count as three?

 What is “standard?”
 A standard beer is a 12-ounce regular beer with 5% alcohol – so that pint of craft beer is already well beyond the NIAAA recommendation.
 For hard liquor, a 1.5-ounce shot of 80-proof hard liquor is a serving, meaning a mixed drink usually contains more than one serving.
 A 5-ounce glass of table wine is also a serving, but most restaurant glasses are significantly larger.
 This guide at Rethinking Your Drinking can help visualize exactly how much alcohol a person is consuming.